cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 IANA Considerations
 ============

+[^to-be-removed]

+[^to-be-removed]: RFC Editor: please replace RFCXXXX with the RFC
+    number of this RFC and remove this note.

-For all assignments described in this section, the "reference" column is the present draft, i.e., draft-ietf-cbor-packed.
+For all assignments described in this section, the "reference" column is the present document, i.e., RFCXXXX.

 ## CBOR Tags Registry